-Chicago magnate James Deering built the waterfront mansion as his winter estate more than 100 years ago.
-Today, the grande dame of Miami real estate is the idyllic backdrop of (expensive) weddings and quinceañera photoshoots.
-When it’s not being used for celebrations, the palatial estate and its manicured gardens are a delight to explore.
+Over 100 years ago, Chicago magnate James Deering built the waterfront mansion as his winter estate but today, the grande dame of Miami real estate is the idyllic backdrop of (expensive) weddings and quinceañera photoshoots.
+When it’s not being used for celebrations, the palatial estate and its manicured gardens is ripe for exploring.

 For decades, children of all ages have learned all about Florida’s array of sea creatures through visits to this Key Biscayne attraction.
-It’s where you’ll catch the dolphin show (Flipper was even filmed at the Seaquarium!), jolly sea lions flapping about and the park’s most famous resident, Lolita, the killer whale.
+It’s where you’ll catch the dolphin show jolly sea lions flapping about and the park’s most famous resident, Lolita, the killer whale.
+Bonus points: Flipper was filmed at the Seaquarium.

 Pretty gardens are hard to come by in scorching-hot Miami, so we’re extra grateful for places like Fairchild, whose diligent groundskeepers and volunteers keep it looking fresh and verdant year-round.
+Take a morning or afternoon stroll through these stunning surroundings and escape the South Beach bustle.
 Not one for greenery?
 Visit during the annual chocolate festival—a delicious event dedicated to all things cocoa.

 A small but charming oasis in bustling Miami Beach, the botanical garden offers 2.6 acres of lush greenery.
 Kill some time in between stops or snap a quick Instagram with a pineapple in the edible garden.
 Guided tours are available Saturdays at 11am.

 Far less flashy than brother James’s Vizcaya, Charles Deering’s waterfront estate is a hit with nature lovers—mangroves, salt marshes and an Indian burial ground make up its 400-plus acres.
 Mark your calendars for the annual seafood festival (stone crabs!) and regular music programming.